stackhpc/ansible-slurm-appliance/ansible/roles/autoscale/README.md

 ### Other variables

+- `autoscale_clouds`: Optional, path to a `clouds.yaml` file containing a single cloud.
+Defaults to `~/.config/openstack/clouds.yaml`.
+It is recommended this is an [application credential](https://docs.openstack.org/keystone/latest/user/application_credentials.html).
+This can be created in Horizon via Identity > Application Credentials > +Create Application Credential.
+The usual role required is `member`.
+Using access rules has been found not to work at present.
+Note that the downloaded credential can be encrpyted using `ansible-vault` to allow it to be committed to source control.
+It will automatically be decrypted when copied onto the compute nodes.

 TODO: what about suspend_excl
 The following variables are likely to need tuning for the specific site/instances:
 - `autoscale_suspend_time`: Optional, default 120s.
 See `slurm.conf` parameter [SuspendTime](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_SuspendTime).